 As you enter the IceBar you can check the temperature, we were at a balmy 15 degrees that evening.
 Inside this Winter Wonderland, we were greeted by an ice sculpted polar bear, an ice throne, ice tables, ice stools and ice benches.
 Thankfully all the chairs are covered with a faux fur to keep your bottom from getting too chilly!

-Drinks were served at the IceBar in Ice sculpted glasses by a friendly bartender who seemed to be oblivious to the cold, as he poured our colorful and very tasty cocktails.
-After being served we moved to a table at the back of the IceBar to people watch as the bar filled up.
+Drinks were served at the IceBar in Ice sculpted glasses by a friendly bartender who seemed to be oblivious to the cold, as he poured our colorful and very tasty cocktails I started talking to him and end up finding out he works with a company of bartenders for weddings so I gave him my number for my sisters wedding, and after being served we moved to a table at the back of the IceBar to people watch as the bar filled up.
 It wasn’t long before we were rewarded with a fun group of IceBar companions.

 I would advise coming early to avoid the crowds and have more time in the IceBar.